 UCLA has only 621 items online from the Lee collection.
 See the index page on Calisphere.
 The thousands of other drawings and plan sheets have to be viewed in person at the UCLA Charles E. Young Research Library.
 See the finding aid to the collection for an overview.

 A pre-opening ad.
 This one appeared November 10, 1941.
 Thanks to Mike Rivest for locating it.
 Visit his site: Movie-Theatre.org

 A 1947 ad.
 Thanks to Ken McIntyre for locating it for a post on the Photos of Los Angeles Facebook page.

 Marvin Wright-Bey, the theatre's manager from 1995 until 2020, notes that Stewart's operation at the Crenshaw location had difficulties surviving in a neighborhood that at the time was overwhelmingly white and Asian.
 Stewart went on to greater success with his venture at the former Rimpau/Metro Theatre, 4720 W. Washington Blvd.
 The Stewarts renamed that house the Ebony Showcase Theatre.

 A Samurai Festival in 1986.
 It's an ad that ran May 16.
 Thanks to Gerald DeLuca for locating it for a post on Cinema Treasures.

+Status: Since 2021 it's been available for lease or sale if you want to make an offer.
 In a May 2021 post about the theatre on the Los Angeles Historic Theatre Foundation Facebook page David Saffer commented: